 The faster the upload and download speed, the higher the bandwidth, and the lower the latency - the more you can do.

 What is the difference between upload and download rates

 We touched on that in definitions but this is important for live streaming.
 When you look at an internet plan - it normally puts the download speed first.
-That is because for majority of users that is what matters most.
-Majority consumes information from the internet.
-They need good download speed to get that information as quickly as possible onto their screen.
+That is because for the majority of users that is what matters most.
+They need a good download speed to get that information as quickly as possible onto their screen(s).

 - Audio bitrate of 128kpbs